RedMomo/phase-1-project/README.md

 # Phase-1 Final Project: Beer Recommender

-## Application Pitch
+## Application
-We will be creating a basic beer recommending application.
-Users will search for a beer feature (i.e.: genre) and the application will return three recommendations, selected at random from the API.
-Alternatively, the user can press a "surprise me!" button that will return a recommendation completely at random.
+"The Beer Garden" is a basic beer recommending application: users will search via the searchbar and the application will return beers and associated food pairings.
+Alternatively, the user can press a "prost!" button that will return recommendations completely at random.

 ## MVP Core Features